chidubemokeke/pharma-supply-chain-tracking/README.md

 ## Overview

-MediChain is a decentralized application (dApp) designed to track pharmaceutical batches and monitor temperature conditions during their supply chain journey.
-This project leverages blockchain technology, The Graph, Substreams, and Chainlink to ensure data transparency, integrity, and security.
+MediChain is a dApp solution for tracking supply chains in large-scale distribution.
+It leverages The Graph, Substreams, and Chainlink to ensure transparency and security from production to delivery.

 ## Table of Contents